sevenevesai/bloodcraft-overlay/README.md

+## Archived ⚠
+This Python-based overlay has been replaced by an [Overlay for C#](https://github.com/sevenevesai/VRising-Command-Overlay/releases/tag/v1.0.0).

 # Bloodcraft Overlay

 **A lightweight PyQt5 overlay to send chat commands directly into V-Rising with a customizable sidebar and prompt UI.**